-On the other hand, it’s true that encouraging language development is about the quality and quantity of the words we speak.
+While it’s true that children need to hear an abundance of words to develop healthy skills, encouraging language is about the quality and quantity of the words we speak.
 The great news is that both come naturally when we perceive babies as whole people — able communicators ready to be informed about the happenings in their lives, and in turn share their thoughts and feelings.
-Comprehend this simple truth, interact naturally, and we’ve got the language lessons nailed.
+Comprehend this simple truth, interact, engage, and converse naturally, and we’ve got the language lessons nailed.

 Here are some specifics…

 From the time our babies are born, they need to know that we not only tell them what’s happening (“I’m going to pick you up now”), but also that we pay attention to their non-verbal signals and listen to their sounds and cries.
 If we’re unsure, we wait before reacting.
 We ask, give the child time to take our question in, and listen again.
 We make every attempt to understand what our babies might be communicating.
 We won’t always be successful in the beginning, but we’ll improve with each try.
 Meanwhile our children hear our profoundly important message: “We want you to tell us what you need and feel.
 We believe you are capable of communicating with us, and we will do our best to understand you.”

 This is vital.
 Only we can open this door and wholeheartedly welcome our baby’s communication.

 2. Use your authentic voice and first person.

 Many believe in using mother-ese, so I realize this is controversial, but here’s what I’ve found… Talking to our babies in our regular, authentic voice (but a little slower) reminds us that we are talking to a whole person.
 It’s easier and not as likely to induce headaches (which I know, because I talk to my dog in mother-ese).
 It models for babies the natural tone and language we want them to adopt.
 The more they hear language spoken properly, the sooner they will learn and try speaking it.